Artistic rendering – Event may differ

 Frequently Asked Questions

-The program accepts applications for violin, viola, cello, bass, flute, oboe, clarinet, bassoon, horn, trumpet, trombone, tuba, harp, and percussion.
-Piano is also eligible, but organ and saxophone are not.
+Fellowships may be awarded for violin, viola, cello, bass, flute, oboe, clarinet, bassoon, horn, trumpet, trombone, tuba, harp, percussion, and piano.
+Organ and saxophone are not eligible.

-What is the commitment level expected from a Youth Fellow?
+What is the time commitment for Youth Fellows?

 Nearby Places (10 total)